-Black seed oil is known to be beneficial for a variety of illnesses.
+Black seed oil can be beneficial for a variety of illnesses.
 It’s made from the seeds of the black cumin plant (Nigella sativa).
 It is especially beneficial for treating H pylori because it’s been shown to be effective against drug-resistant bacteria.

 In addition, black seed oil may be beneficial for liver health, treatment of cancer, and even diabetes.

-There are lots of options out there, but look for a pure black seed oil that was affordable and a liquid, making it easier to take larger daily amounts vs trying to take a tsp worth of capsules.
-You can get a good one here.
+There are lots of options out there, but look for a pure black seed oil.
+Choosing a pure liquid makes it easier to take larger daily amounts vs trying to take a tsp worth of capsules.
+You can get a good, affordable one here.